SemanticMediaWiki/SemanticMediaWiki/src/ExtraneousLanguage/README.md

-`ExtraneousLanguage` provides "extraneous" language functions independent of MediaWiki to support language options required by Semantic MediaWiki and its registration system.
+`ExtraneousLanguage` provides "extraneous" language functions independent of MediaWiki required by Semantic MediaWiki and its registration system.

 ## JSON format

-The location of the files is determined by the `smwgExtraneousLanguageFileDir` setting.
+The location of the language files is determined by the [`$smwgExtraneousLanguageFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgExtraneousLanguageFileDir) setting.

 ### Field definitions